kevinfiol/kevinfiol.github.io/content/blog/2026-01-01-2025-retrospective.md

 * [ ] **Get back into gamedev.** As mentioned earlier, I hope 2026 is the year I finally get comfortable with game development as a hobby.

 * [ ] **Install irrigation system and place new sod**.
 As mentioned earlier, I hope 2026 is the year we can build the front/backyards of our dreams.

+* [ ] **Switch all of my servers/machines to NixOS/home-manager**.
+Although Nix is quite daunting to learn, the appeal of having one solution for a reproducible system/home folder and being able to track it with version control is appealing.
+This will also let me move away from my collection of messy Dockerfiles/compose files.